smaato/gulp-tasks/README.md

 ## Maintenance

-There is a `demoSrc` directory and a `demoGulpfile.js`.
-The tasks registered in the demoGulpfile are required by the default Gulpfile, so they are all available on the command line.
+There is a `demo/src` directory and a `demo/gulpfile.js`.
+To use the demo gulpfile from the command line, first cd into the demo dir.

-You can use these tasks to test them out, refactor, make changes, and additions.
+You can use these tasks to test them out, refactor, and make changes and additions.